 You can continue to make payments in the same way you do now, but the most convenient way is to set up a Direct Debit.

-If you already have a Direct Debit set up and the current payment is less than the amount requested by your Paydown Plan, your Direct Debit will be adjusted to reflect your plan.
+If you already have a DIrect Debit set up and your current payment is less than the amount requested on your Paydown Plan, your Direct Debit will automatically be adjusted to request your plan.